NickVasenkov/Spaceship/README.md

 # Spaceship
  Predict which passengers are transported to an alternate dimension.

-This an example of data preprocessing, dimentionality reduction and binary classification with different models and hyperparameters tuning.
+This an example of data preprocessing, dimensionality reduction and binary classification with different models and hyperparameters tuning.

 The process is described in the following Jupiter notebooks: